 We are accepting applications now for fall 2017.
+We are a small program, with a focus on one-on-one attention.
 To avoid being placed on a waiting list, it is recommended students apply by the published deadlines, the earlier the better.
-The program is currently capped at 25 students.
 Apply Now.

 7. What majors are considered business majors in terms of who can and cannot

 apply for the Master of Science in Business Analysis?

 Management, marketing, finance, accounting, international business, and international finance majors would find this degree redundant to their undergraduate degree.
 Economics majors ARE eligible to apply to the MSBA program.

 8. Will any business courses I have taken as an undergraduate count towards

 Possibly, you are required to transfer in six credits towards the degree.
 If you are a CUA undergrad, this would be three credit hours from MGT 323 and three from Econ 100, 101 or 102, (or equivalent if transferred from another school).
 Contact the Program Director for confirmation.